Huynhhung0/eosio.contracts/contracts/asset/ricardian/Assets.contracts.md

 	### Input parameters:
 	`author`         - fungible token author;
 	`maximum_supply` - maximum token supply, example "10000000.0000 GOLD", "10000000 SEED", "100000000.00 WOOD".
 Precision is also important here;
-	`authorctrl`     - if true(1) allow token author (and not just owner) to burnf and transferf.
+	`authorctrl`     - if true(1) allow token author (and not just owner) to revokef and transferf.
 Cannot be changed after creation!
 	`data`           - stringify json (recommend including keys `img` and `name` for better displaying by markets)

 	### TERM